 2. Holding too Many Life Insurance Policies

 Many taxpayers, to claim deductions under Section 80C, purchase life insurance policies.
-However, as the salary increases for the individual, he realizes that he needs to invest more so as to reduce his tax outflow.
+However, as the salary increases for the individual, he realizes that he needs to invest more to reduce his tax outflow.
 The easiest way to do this seems to be to purchase another life insurance policy.

 In an attempt to make tax-saving investments, one may end with too many policies with varied covers and clauses which is uneconomical and may not even suit the needs of the insured.
 A single policy is usually more efficient.